charmed-kubernetes/kubernetes-docs/pages/k8s/upgrading.md

 ### Upgrading containerd

 By default, Versions 1.15 and later use Containerd as the container runtime.
-This subordinate can be upgraded with the command:
+This subordinate charm can be upgraded with the command:

 ```bash
 juju upgrade-charm containerd